BlockSettle/terminal/README.md

 ## MacOS X
 To be added later...

+## Common to all platforms
+Install the following Python modules (pip install):
+* wget
+* requests

 # Cloning the repo
-Use your favourite git command to clone this repo, then enter it and execut:
+Use your favourite git command to clone this repo, then enter it and execute:
 * git submodule init
 * git submodule update